manoel0810/Hangman/README.md

 The API will run on port `5238`.
 Don't close the terminal.

 -  If you want to see the API logs, go to: `http://localhost:5238/logs`.
--  If you want to see the API tokens, to to: `http://localhost:5238/tokens`
+-  If you want to see the API tokens, go to: `http://localhost:5238/tokens`
 -  For more, check `http://localhost:5238/swagger/index.html`. 😁

 4. Once the API is running, navigate to the `HangmanResponse/GameStuff/` directory in another terminal or command prompt, and follow step 5 and 6.